MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 > [!NOTE]
 > - In US Government Community Cloud, emails are sent from the logged in user's account.
 > - If you are sending email using the default domain, you can send a maximum of 10,000 emails per day.
-If you are using a [custom domain](customize-sender-email.md), there is no limit on the number of emails you can send per day.
+If you are using a [custom domain](customize-sender-email.md), you can send a maximum of 50,000 emails per day.

 **To send a survey by using email**